-- ◆ Terminating the Committee: once all committee debts are retired, the committee may terminate by filing a Termination Statement or by checking the appropriate box on the final Receipt and Expenditure Report. - ◆ Campaign committees for candidates for federal office are not required to file Receipt and Expenditure Reports if the committee is required to comply with federal election law reporting requirements W.S.
+- ♦ The Receipt and Expenditure Report must be signed by both the chairman and the treasurer and filed within ten days after the primary, general or special election days. - ♦ Terminating the committee: once all committee debts are retired, the committee may terminate by filing a Termination Statement or by checking the appropriate box on the final Receipt and Expenditure Report. - ♦ Campaign committees for candidates for federal office are not required to file Receipt and Expenditure Reports if the committee is required to comply with federal election law reporting requirements.
+W.S.
 22-25-106(g).